-6.1 Methods
+15 6.1 Methods

-Projections for sea-level rise (SLR) cannot be based on a time-slice approach because of the importance of the time-lagged response of the ocean and cryosphere to the warming signal.
-Therefore, we selected two multi-gas scenarios illustrative of a 1.5°C and 2°C warming to assess SLR impacts over the the entire 21st century from a large emission scenario ensemble created by Rogelj et al. (2013).
+Projections for sea-level rise (SLR) cannot be based on a time-sliced approach due to the importance of time-lagged response of ocean and cryosphere to the warming signal.
+Therefore, we selected two multi-gas scenarios illustrative of a 1.5 °C and 2 °C warming to assess SLR impacts over the the entire 21st century from a large emission scenario ensemble created by Rogelj et al. (2013).
 These scenarios were created with the integrated assessment modeling framework MESSAGE (the Model for Energy Supply Strategy Alternatives and their General Environmental Impact, Riahi et al., 2007).
-For both scenarios, temperature projections are derived with the reduced complexity carboncycle and climate model MAGICC (Meinshausen et al., 2011) in a probabilistic setup (Meinshausen et al., 2009), which has been calibrated to be in line with the uncertainty assessment of equilibrium climate sensitivity of the IPCC AR5 (Rogelj et al., 2012, 2014).
-Each probabilistic setup ensemble consists of 600 individual scenario runs.
-The first scenario keeps GMT to below 2°C relative to preindustrial levels (1850-1875) during the 21^{st} century with 50 % probability.
-The second scenario reduces emissions sooner and deeper, and keeps warming to below 1.5°C relative to pre-industrial levels during the 21^{st} century with about 50 % probability and returns end-of-century warming to below 1.5°C with about 70 % probability.
-See Fig. 13 (upper panel) for median temperature projections for the 2°C and 1.5°C scenario and their associated uncertainty bands.
-Since the projections for coral reef degradation include a time dependent adaptation scenario, the same approach is taken for the coral reef projections (see Section 7).
+For both scenarios, temperature projections are derived with the reduced complexity carbon-cycle and climate model MAGICC (Meinshausen et al., 2011) in 25 a probabilistic setup (Meinshausen et al., 2009), which is consistent with the IPCC AR5 assessment of climate sensitivity (Rogelj et al., 2012, 2014).
+The first scenario keeps GMT to below 2°C relative to pre-industrial levels (1850-1875) during the 21st century with 50% probability.
+The second scenario reduces emissions sooner and deeper, and keeps warming to below 1.5°C relative to pre-industrial levels during the 21st century with about 50% probability and returns end-of-century warming to below

+5 1.5 °C with about 70% probability.
+See Fig. 13 (upper panel) for median temperature projections for the 2 and 1.5 °C scenario and their associated uncertainty bands.
+Since the projections for coral reef degradation include a time dependent adaptation scenario, the same approach is taken for the coral reef projections (see Sect.
+7).